 Use open-source Python libraries to create plots and charts

-The examples in this article use a sample machine learning data set called the Iris flower data set.
-Download a copy of the data set and open it in Excel for Windows to follow along with the samples: python-in-excel-iris-dataset.xlsx.
+The examples in this article use the Iris flower data set.
+Download this sample workbook to follow along with the article: python-in-excel-iris-dataset.xlsx

 Create a pair plot with seaborn